devsb123/AI-Detector-using-Retrieval-Methods/README.md

 2. Navigate to the directory: `cd AI-Detector-using-Retrieval-Methods`
 3. Install dependencies: `npm install`
 ## Usage
-For running the code simply do: python reset_db.py python app.py
+For running the code simply run: python reset_db.py python app.py
 This will generate a web server